Should You Be a Solo Artist or Band Member?

 Make an honest assessment of your temperament, aptitude, and attitude and the right choice will reveal itself to you.

-Before you take the plunge, at least give both sides a fair shot.
+Before you take the plunge, at least give both sides a fair chance.

 Try and audition or perform with some bands for a while to soak in that vibe.
 Simultaneously, speak to solo musicians about the challenges they face to understand the ground realities of the music industry.